Updated 3 weeks ago

 Electric lawnmowers offer the same set of features that gas-powered mowers do.
 They include grass-cutting height adjustments; grass clipping management, including mulching bagging options and side discharge; push mower, self-propelled, and riding mower options; and many conveniently fold down for storage.

 They offer advantages over gas-powered mowers, too.
-Chief among them lower operating costs and less maintenance.
+Chief among them are lower operating costs and less maintenance.
 They’re also quieter to operate, which means you’re more likely to hear kids playing around behind you when you’re mowing the lawn.
 They’re also easy to maneuver, as the motor and batteries for an electric mower are lighter than the gas and engine on a gas mower.

 The overall use costs of an electric mower over 10 years, including maintenance and energy, are about $191.
 The overall use costs for a gas-powered mower including fuel and maintenance over 10 years are much higher, at $490.